Designations Congruent with Things: A Correspondence In Two Parts

 It doesn’t seem fair that Raleigh Becket can solve the mysteries of Mako Mori’s past over Piña Coladas.

 Thanks for the rollerblades.
-They irritated everyone and so I should have known, even then, that they came from you.
+They irritated everyone so I should have known, even then, that they came from you.
 That was one of the better years.

 Love,